Coronavirus: When will motorsport resume in 2020?

 Photo by: Toyota Racing

-The World Rally Championship was fortunate enough to get three rounds under its belt before being brought to a halt by the COVID-19 pandemic, with the opening Monte Carlo event in January, February's Rally Sweden and Rally Mexico in March all being completed.
+The WRC was fortunate enough to get three rounds under its belt before being brought to a halt by the COVID-19 pandemic, with the opening Monte Carlo event in January, February's Rally Sweden and Rally Mexico in March all being completed.

 However, the final day of Rally Mexico was stopped to help people working in the paddock return home prior to travel restrictions being imposed.